thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-progress-report.md

 learning outcomes, and streamline the teaching and learning process, benefiting both students and educators.

-#### Aims for Trimester
+### Aims for Trimester

 Trimester Aims for OnTrack Development:

-**Bug Fixes and Implement Urgent Enhancements**

-This trimester will focus on addressing and documenting bugs reported by students, particularly those affecting the student calendar and notifications system.
+- **Bug Fixes and Implement Urgent Enhancements**: This trimester will focus on addressing and documenting bugs reported by students, particularly those affecting the student calendar and notifications system.
 Urgent enhancements will also be implemented, such as adding support for ZIP file uploads, enabling students to view the history of target grade changes, saving unsent draft comments locally for each task, adjusting the automatic extension "resubmit" feature to provide a one-week extension from the feedback date, and extending the group lock feature to allow students to unlock and lock groups as needed.

-**Initiate Frontend Migration**

-A significant effort will be dedicated to completing the migration of the frontend module from Angular.js and Coffeescript to Angular 17 and Typescript.
+- **Initiate Frontend Migration**: A significant effort will be dedicated to completing the migration of the frontend module from Angular.js and Coffeescript to Angular 17 and Typescript.
   Once the current migration backlogs are resolved, the team will assess and determine which additional modules will be prioritised for migration, ensuring that the transition to modern technologies is smoothly executed.

-**Revamp Feature Implementations**

-The trimester will also involve a thorough examination and update of existing features to align with OnTrack’s evolving software.
+- **Revamp Feature Implementations**: The trimester will also involve a thorough examination and update of existing features to align with OnTrack’s evolving software.
 This includes abstracting the current authentication system into its own dedicated module and integrating the JPLag software plagiarism detection system with Docker Compose, replacing the existing MOSS system to enhance plagiarism detection capabilities.

-**Complete the Documentation Website**

-Comprehensive documentation of OnTrack’s evolving features will be completed to assist new developers.
+- **Complete the Documentation Website**: Comprehensive documentation of OnTrack’s evolving features will be completed to assist new developers.
 This effort includes documenting all missing API endpoints, improving the documentation for existing endpoints where necessary, and creating a detailed map of areas requiring documentation.
 This documentation will ensure that new developers can quickly understand and contribute to the project.

-**Continue CourseFlow development**

-Development will progress on the CourseFlow API entities by updating them with appropriate authentication and creating a functional frontend for student interaction.
+- **Continue CourseFlow development**: Development will progress on the CourseFlow API entities by updating them with appropriate authentication and creating a functional frontend for student interaction.
 Testing will be conducted on both backend and frontend components to showcase progress and support ongoing development, with the goal of delivering a usable slice of the component.

-**Add New Features**

-Several new features will be implemented to enhance OnTrack’s functionality.
+- **Add New Features**: Several new features will be implemented to enhance OnTrack’s functionality.
   These include tools for staff to manage student extensions, the capability to create, edit, and disable multiple organisations on a single server, integration with Panopto for video uploads and embeds, and the implementation of CourseFlow.
 Additionally, a dedicated page will be developed to allow tutors to track the time spent providing feedback for each student.

-**Quality of Life Improvements**

-Critically examine and implement quality of life improvements to enhance the user experience.
+- **Quality of Life Improvements**: Critically examine and implement quality of life improvements to enhance the user experience.
 This includes adding functionalities such as allowing unit chairs to set target dates that affect task due dates and creating visualisations to help students track their selected target grades, estimated progress, and feedback status.

-#### Deliverables
+### Deliverables

 Trimester Deliverables: